berkeley-cs61as/markdown-courseware/textbook/chapter14 Project 2 - Turtle Graphics/section01 Project 2 - Turtle Graphics.md

 * `diamond-painter`, which draws a diamond shape by connecting the midpoints of the sides of the frame.

 * `wave-painter`, which draws the familiar "wave" figure shown [here](../static/wave.png).
-Feel free to approximate crudely at your discretion.
+Your drawing does not have to be a perfect replica; just make sure it clearly resembles the original wave figure.

 To make sure you're on the right track, you should test your code immediately after defining `x-painter`.
 Instructions are below in the "Testing" section.